1. Overview

 ]

-We should note that the Driver of the volume describes how the Docker host locates the volume.
-Volumes can be on remote storage via nfs, for example.
-In this example, the volume is in local storage.
+Notably, the Driver of the volume describes how the Docker host locates the volume.
+Volumes can be on remote storage via NFS, for example.
+In this instance, the volume is on the local storage.

 To remove one or more volumes individually, we can use the rm subcommand: